 Don’t wait to hear about guest disappointments in an online review.
 Check in during the guest’s stay with a text message or brief survey and ensure any concerns receive immediate attention.

 Practice service recovery

 When things go wrong, the real test is how well you manage the situation.
 Listen to the guest, empathize, apologize, offer solutions, and follow up to ensure the matter is resolved to the guest’s satisfaction.

 Guest sentiment in reviews and surveys will tell you exactly how guests feel about their hotel experience and what it will take to entice them back – and others like them.
 Respond promptly, if only to thank the guest for a fabulous review.

-Stay current with hotel industry tools that enable you to provide the services travelers expect today, whether it’s online check-in, contactless payments, or self-service, and consolidate technology under one integrated platform.
+Stay current with hotel industry tools that enable you to provide the services travelers expect today, whether it’s an online check-in process, contactless payments, or self-service, and consolidate technology under one integrated platform.

 Check out our 35+ guest experience ideas for more tips and actionable ways you can engage and delight your guests.